 While these may seem like enough, the truth is there are other types of insurance that you should consider to adequately protect yourself and your future income.
 We'll go over nine of them, but first, let's talk about why insurance is so important.

 Why is it important to have insurance coverage?

 Think of insurance as protection for your wallet.
-Having the right types of insurance can potentially save you a ton of money in the event of an emergency, unplanned life occurrence, or a medical need.
+Having the right types of insurance has many advantages and can potentially save you a ton of money.
+Especially in the event of an emergency, unplanned life occurrence, or a medical need.
 Car insurance can pay for the costs of a car wreck, like repairs and medical bills.

 In exchange for paying money (premiums) to an insurance company, you get coverage.
 It means you can protect yourself without having to impact your long-term financial plans.
 Not having enough insurance policy types can derail your financial goals, and you definitely don't want that.

 Before you start signing up for any additional insurance coverage and adding new premium payments to your budget, you need to make sure that the insurance policy types make sense for your life situation.